studioLaCosaNostra/blog/source/_drafts/How-to-deploy-a-new-application-written-in-angular-to-firebase-hosting.md

 /.firebase
 ```

-    If you accidentally added this directory to the git, then you can remove it from the repository: `git rm -r --cached .firebase`
+If you accidentally added this directory to the git, then you can remove it from the repository using this command: `git rm -r --cached .firebase`

 In firebase.json you should have something like this.